 Power Meter Pedals – Battery Type & Battery Life

 - Vector 3 – LR44 (over 100 hours)

 - PowerTap P1 – AAA Lithium (60 hours)

 - ASSIOMA – USB with custom pin connector (up to 50 hours)

 Battery life is self-explanatory and I suspect even 50 hours is sufficient for most of us.
 Not for all though.
-Garmin nails the uber-battery life but PowerTap wins on the practicalities of being easily able to buy a spare in a random French Alpine village in the middle of summer.
+Garmin nails the uber-battery life with SRM being a nice second.
+But PowerTap wins on the practicalities of being easily able to buy a spare battery in a random French Alpine village in the middle of summer.

 Summary: Generally alright for everyone but Garmin wins for those with special battery needs.